Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Is rental car insurance worth it if I have full coverage on my personal vehicle?

 Generally no — if you have comprehensive and collision coverage with adequate liability limits, your policy typically extends the same coverage to rentals at no extra cost.
-You're essentially paying twice for the same protection at $33–$70 per day.
-The main exceptions are renting a vehicle that exceeds your personal policy's limits (such as luxury or exotic cars), renting internationally, or wanting to avoid the hassle of filing claims if damage occurs.
+You're essentially paying twice for the same protection at $45–$70 per day.
+The main exceptions are renting a vehicle that exceeds your personal policy's limits (such as luxury or exotic cars), renting internationally, or wanting to avoid the claims process if damage occurs.
+Review what full coverage car insurance includes to confirm your protection before you travel.

 What happens if I decline rental car insurance and get into an accident?